Economic Development Commission

 - Review Grant Applications and provide Support for businesses applying for CDA or other grants

-The EDC consists of five members which will be a combination of residents and representatives of the business community.
-Members of the commission are appointed by the city council for staggered terms of two three-year terms and three two-year terms expiring on March 31 of each year.
+The EDC consists of five members which are a combination of residents and representatives of the business community.
+Members of the commission are appointed by the city council for staggered three-year terms expiring on March 31 of each year.

 - 7:00 pm

 - Second Tuesday of each month